shaileshp0110/progressive-web-app/readme.md

-## Chapter 9

-This is the sample code for chapter 9 of the book *Progressive Web Apps in Action**.
+This is the sample code for  *Progressive Web Apps in Action**.

-This chapter covers the following:
+covers the following:

 - Keeping your data synchronised
 - Understanding BackgroundSync